killy971/hpc-coveralls/README.md

 Under certain conditions related to the project structure and the version of hpc, `cabal test` may output an error message and exit with the error code `1`, which would result in a build failure.<br/>

-In order to prevent this from happening, hpc-coveralls provides the `run-cabal-test` command which runs `cabal test` and returns with `0` if the following regex never matches any line of the output:
+To prevent this from happening, hpc-coveralls provides the `run-cabal-test` command which runs `cabal test` and returns with `0` if the following regular expression never matches any line of the output:

 ```perl
 /^Test suite .*: FAIL$/